Paprota404/Paprota404/README.md

 # Hello 👋

-I'm Paprota, a Full-Stack software engineer.
+I'm Paprota, a Full-Stack Software Engineer.
 I have been enjoying problem-solving since I was a kid and thought that programming would suit my interest.
 Initially, I thought I would become a frontend developer, but I've since developed a stronger preference for backend development.
 I'm looking to expand my abilities and work with others on projects that bring value.